Zodiac

 When

-certifying the Alarus in the early 90's, AMD consulted with Lightning
+certifying the Alarus in the early 90's, Zenair consulted with Lightning

 Technologies, Inc. to assist with the process of full FAA FAR 23

 compliance.
-Today, the new Zodiac LSi benefits from our past
+Today, the new Zodiac 650 B benefits from past

 research and development and incorporates lightning protection technology